tumarkin/edgar/README.md

 Each quarter, simply type `edgar update START END`. *START* and *END* are year-quarters, each specified as YYYYqQ.
-For example, 1999 quarter 2 is as *1999q2*. _edgar_ maintains unique indexes and will not duplicate forms should you run the update command mulitple times on the same year-quarter.
+For example, 1999 quarter 2 is as *1999q2*. _edgar_ maintains unique indexes and will not duplicate forms should you run the update command multiple times on the same year-quarter.

 ## Downloading forms